 In some instances, it's not possible to get enough cord blood, like when a baby is premature or when twins shared a placenta.
 Certain infections may rule out cord blood collection as well.

 Depending on the policies of your hospital and your health insurance, a collection fee may be involved.
 Check in advance to find out whether there are any charges you will have to cover.

-You have two options for storing cord blood: public storage or private storage.
+You have 2 options for storing cord blood: public storage or private storage.
 These storage spaces are referred to as "banks."
 The facility you choose should be accredited through the American Association of Blood Banks.

 Storing cord blood in a public bank is free.
 But like a blood bank, the facility makes your stored cord blood available to other children who are biological matches.

 Storing cord blood in a private bank means that the cord blood will be available to your family only.
 This type of storage requires both an initial fee and annual storage fees.
-The initial fee could be as high as $2,000, with annual storage fees up to $100.
+The initial fee could be as high as $2,000, with annual storage fees of approximately $100.
 Make sure you understand all the fees involved in private storage.
 Also, find out what would happen if the bank were to go out of business.